A case study on how we wrote and designed our ebook from start to finish

 We opened Sublime Text, listed every tool in one large work file, hit Shift+Cmd+Alt+F for Distraction Free mode, and began.

-But, if you decided to read the whole ebook, you’d still be rewarded.
+But you'd still be rewarded if you decided to read the whole ebook.
 You’d learn a lot from our experience - how to collaborate, develop software, support customers, design websites and new features, market a product, and stay productive.

 While writing, we didn't pay attention to grammar and spelling.
 We just kept writing until we finished everything.
 After that, we reviewed everything in Google Docs.

-The editing took longer than the writing itself: some sentences were removed, some were added, and some had rewritten entirely.
+The editing took longer than the writing: some sentences were removed, some were added, and some were rewritten.
 Half of the Google doc was red from all the stylistic changes.

 Polishing - 4 days